WilliamsiNFINITE/FlutterTheSpec/README.md

 ## Launch the application

+Note that the application can be found online [here](https://flutter-the-spec.surge.sh/)

 Move into the repository before launching the application You will have the choice to choose between different devices to run it.

 ```console